|

 to training in a Gazelle and became Chief Flying Instructor (CFI) of

-Temora Flying Training in March 2002 operating from Temora Aero Club
+Temora Flight Training in March 2002 operating from Temora Aero Club

 January 2009 and Jill Bailey took on the CFI position.
 Operating from Hangar 23 TENEFTS St